Strengthen Internal Controls for Better Effective Control

 Step 2: Internal Controls and Risk Assessment

-Management should identify, analyse, and evaluate risks within an organization and ensure that measures, processes, and controls are considered reduce the impact of these risks to business function.
+Management should identify, analyze, and evaluate risks within an organization and ensure that measures, processes, and controls are considered reduce the impact of these risks to business function.

 Step 3: Implement Control Activities